RuiqiJia/DECO7381/emuegg/README.md

 - `python manage.py createsuperuser`
 1. follow the instruction to create a superuser
 1. visit http://127.0.0.1:8000/admin/ and login with the newly created superuser credentials
+1. Alternatively, the project is upon UQ CLOUD ZONE, visit https://deco3801-emuegg.uqcloud.net/
+- logging in with the UQ SSO is required

 ## Other instructions
 1. The application is using mobile first design approach, for better viewing experience, navigate to inspect [F12] on your browser and choose IPhone XR with 100% zoom.